 It takes the historical interest rates automatically depending on the financial year.
 The future years where the interest rates have not been declared takes the value of last declared rates.

 You can download Excel based calculator below.

-The calculator looks like the figure below and follows the following rules:
+The calculator looks like the figure below.
+You can change the values in Orange cells only.

-Following are the rules for Loan on PPF:
+Following are the rules for Loan against PPF:

 - The loan facility is available from third to sixth financial year of opening the account.